LordNed/Winditor/docs/tutorials/basics/basics.md

 The Object List displays all of the objects within the selected scene.
 The `Models` and `Collision` categories are special categories that represent the scene's visual models and collision mesh.
 The rest of the categories are named after their identifiers in the files with a short description of what they are.

 ##### Controls
-* If there is a small arrow to the left of an object type, **left-click it** to show the objects beneath it.
+* If there is a small arrow to the left of an object type, **left-click it** to show the object instances beneath it.
 * If there *isn't* an arrow by the object type, you can **right-click** on it and select "Add Object" from the context menu to add a new instance of that type.
 * You can also select "Go Here" from the context menu to move the camera directly to that object.
 * **Left-click** an instance of an object to display its properties in the Mode Panel on the right side of the screen.